 AC Charge and DC charge show the different sockets used for AC charging and DC charging respectively in that region.
 While each charging point will be AC or DC, cars must provide both, so the plugs in cars are shown in the ‘cars’ row and ‘alt cars’ row.
 Because cars can have more than one socket, I have made separate rows for the most popular two combinations, but there are other less popular combinations.

-In World/EU/Australia/Africa: even though newer Teslas have the CCS Combo2 charging system, older model S and X Teslas have the original Tesla charge plug.
+Although newer Teslas have the CCS Combo2 charging system, older model S and X Teslas have the original Tesla charge plug.
 There is now an adapter available so that people with these cars can charge at CCS Combo2 charging points.
-CHAdeMO DC is mostly now about the Nissan Leaf, and early Leaf models had not DC and only a J1772 AC socket as used in Japan, making them now require a simple adaptor in markets that standardised on CCS2.
+There are also some CHAdeMO DC chargers, but this mostly now only about the Nissan Leaf and Mitsubishi plug in PHEV models.
+Early Leaf models had no DC charging, and only a J1772 AC socket as used in Japan, making them now require a simple adaptor in markets that standardised on CCS2.

-Note the situation with plugs is sufficiently confusing that even sound resources such as this, tend to have errors.
+Note the situation with plugs is sufficiently confusing that even normally reliabled resources such as this, tend to have errors.